The car park is closed for planned works. - Find out more

 Hatchet Pond is the New Forest’s largest body of fresh water and home to some of the rarest wetland plants and freshwater animals long since lost from many other parts of the UK.
 As one of the most wildlife rich water bodies remaining in lowland England, it has the highest possible conservation status as both a Site of Special Scientific Interest and a Special Area for Conservation.

-To help protect Hatchet Pond, an action plan has been put in place to try and reverse the decline.
 Visitors also have a critical role to play in helping to ensure this special place can survive by not entering the water for swimming, or any other reason, and not allowing dogs into the water.
+Find out more about why this area is so special:

 At a glance